Jellyfish042/uncheatable_eval/README.md

 Therefore, the compression rate of a model can be directly calculated through the sum of negative log probabilities, and the method for this has been provided in `show_results_v2.ipynb`.
 ### Can Models Using Different Tokenizers Be Directly Compared?
 Yes.
 When calculating the sum of negative log probabilities, we essentially treat the model + tokenizer as a single entity or system.
 As long as this system has a high probability of generating real text, we consider it better.
 From the perspective of compression, you can choose any tokenizer.
 From the compression rate perspective, we don't care; we only care about whether your system can compress the text more effectively.

-### Is It Really Uncheatable?
-Can't I train my model on a large number of arXiv papers to improve its test performance on arXiv papers?
-Uncheatable Eval's data sources currently include new arXiv papers, new GitHub projects, BBC news, AO3 fanfictions, and new Wikipedia entries, with more sources to be added in the future.
-If you genuinely achieve excellent results across these data by training extensively on these sources, I would consider you to have developed a genuinely good language model rather than cheating.

-From my test results, accurately modeling these data is very challenging.
-I believe Uncheatable Eval more accurately reflects the value of every bit of data and computing you invest compared to other benchmarks.
-Models trained with more data and computing are almost always better, and there are no shortcuts.
-This is a key strength of Uncheatable Eval.

-### Is This Too "Random"?
-Why Consider Random Texts from the Internet as Ground Truth?
-This is why we choose rigorous and verified texts such as arXiv papers and news reports, which typically have better quality.
-Additionally, a round of Uncheatable Eval evaluates a model over millions of tokens, increasing the reliability of the results.

-In fact, the model rankings obtained through Uncheatable Eval are very stable.
-For instance, the model ranked first in January's data is highly likely to remain first in February, March, April, May, and June, indicating that the data obtained through this method is sufficiently representative.

 # Results